Leetonia police: Runaway garbage truck rolls through intersection, smashes car

-LEETONIA, Ohio (WKBN) – Police in Leetonia responded to an unusual scene Monday afternoon — a runaway garbage truck.
+LEETONIA, Ohio (WYTV) – Police in Leetonia responded to an unusual scene Monday afternoon — a runaway garbage truck.

 The driver of the truck told police he was on his normal route when he got out of the vehicle near the top of the hill on Oak Street.